Death of Elizabeth Shin

-Elizabeth Shin (February 16, 1980 – April 14, 2000) was a Massachusetts Institute of Technology (MIT) student who died from burns inflicted by a fire in her dormitory room.
+Elizabeth H. Shin (September 26, 1980 – April 14, 2000) was a Massachusetts Institute of Technology (MIT) student who died from burns inflicted by a fire in her dormitory room.
 Her death led to a lawsuit against MIT and controversy as to whether MIT paid adequate attention to its students' mental and emotional health, and whether its suicide rate was abnormally high.
 Although her death was first thought to be a suicide, both MIT and her parents stipulated that it may have been an accident in the subsequent amicable settlement between MIT and the Shins.

+Background

-Raised in West Orange, New Jersey, Shin was the salutatorian of her graduating class at West Orange High School.
+Shin was raised in Livingston, New Jersey as the eldest daughter to Korean parents Kisuk (née Pak) and Cho Hyun Shin.
+She was the salutatorian of her graduating class at West Orange High School.
+Shin began attending MIT as a biology major in September 1998 and resided at the on-campus Random Hall dormitory.